kubernetes-sigs/kueue/site/content/en/docs/concepts/multikueue.md

 We recommend using JobSet v0.5.1 or newer.

+### Kubeflow

+The supported version of the Kubeflow Training Operator is v1.7.0.
+The Management cluster should only install the CRDs and not the package itself.
+On the other hand, the Worker cluster should install the full kubeflow operator.

 ## Submitting Jobs
 In a [configured MultiKueue environment](/docs/tasks/manage/setup_multikueue), you can submit any MultiKueue supported job to the Manager cluster, targeting a ClusterQueue configured for Multikueue.
 Kueue delegates the job to the configured worker clusters without any additional configuration changes.